Section 1605.3. State Standards for Non-Federally- Regulated Appliances.

 (1) Energy Standards for Food Service Equipment.
 There is no energy efficiency standard or energy design standard for food service equipment other than commercial hot food holding cabinets.

 (2) Energy Efficiency Standards for Commercial Hot Food Holding Cabinets.
-The idle energy rate of commercial hot food holding cabinets manufactured on or after January 1, 2006 shall be no greater than 40 watts per cubic foot of measured interior volume.
+The idle energy rate of commercial hot food holding cabinets manufactured on or after January 1, 2006 shall be no greater than 40 watts per ft3 of measured interior volume.

 (3) Cooking Products.
 See section 1605.1(r) of this Article for energy efficiency standards and energy design standards for cooking products that are federally-regulated consumer products.